DFOS Protocol

 Operation Field Limits

-The protocol defines maximum sizes for all operation fields.
-These are abuse-prevention ceilings — deliberately loose, not tight validation.
+The protocol defines maximum sizes for all operation fields as abuse-prevention ceilings.
 Implementations MUST reject operations that exceed these bounds.
 Implementations MAY impose stricter limits.

 Field Max Rationale